 Identify the current One-Stop Operator in the local area(s) and describe how the region/local area is preparing for the competitive process for operator selection.
 Describe how market research, requests for information and conducting a cost and price analysis are being conducted as part of that preparation.

-WSD, a division of DeKalb County Government, serves as the One-Stop Operator.
-Moving forward, the Board will carefully consider all options for One-Stop Operator procurement as outlined in the LWDA Customized Guidance provided by Georgia Department of Economic Development, Workforce Division (WFD) and will determine the methodology that best meets its specific needs.
+IN THE DOOR,LLC, serves as the One-Stop Operator.
+Moving forward, the Board will carefully consider all options for One-Stop Operator procurement as outlined in the LWDA Customized Guidance provided by the Technical College System of Georgia, Office of Workforce Development.

-It may choose to take a regional approach, including working with the other boards in the region to cooperatively interview potential vendors for market research prior to the release of a competitive RFP and/or sharing a common RFP and evaluation tool.
+The Board may choose to take a regional approach, including working with the other boards in the region to cooperatively interview potential vendors for market research prior to the release of a competitive RFP and/or sharing a common RFP and evaluation tool.

-Moreover, the Board may choose to work together with one or more of the other boards in the region to competitively procure a single entity or individual that will serve as a Regional One-Stop Operator.

 Awarding Sub-grants and Contracts – Provide a description of the competitive process to be used to award the sub-grants and contracts in the local area for activities carried out under this Title I.

 The Board uses a competitive RFP procurement process to award sub-grants and contracts in the local area.
 Invitations to bid are issued through the DeKalb County Purchasing and Contracting Department and in compliance with the applicable procurement standards set forth in the Code of Federal Regulations.
 The Board complies with the Georgia Security and Immigration Compliance Act of 2006 /OCGA 13-10-90 et seq.), which requires public employers; their contractors and subcontractors to verify newly hired employees' work eligibility.